 - Confidentiality – it is important to have a confidentiality clause within the agreement.
 Disclosure of confidential information can jeopardise projects early on and cause problems for proving ownership of intellectual property rights.
 For future sales, a breach of confidentiality early on could be fatal to the purchase price.

 Do you need to create a new joint venture company?

-If the intention is to sell the IP and the business a separate company will make the sale easier.
-Also, liabilities created within the collaboration company can be ring fenced and protected from creditors of a contributor.
+If the intention is to sell the intellectual property or any specific assets created by the collaboration a separate company will often make this sale easier.
+Also, liabilities created within the collaboration company can be ring-fenced and protected from the creditors of a particular contributor.

 How the shares within the company will be managed and dealt with is often set out in a shareholders’ agreement.
 This sits alongside the provisions of the collaboration agreement.
 The shareholders’ agreement governs the relationship between the collaborators, whereas the collaboration agreement governs their relationship with the works.

 The default position is that each co-owner is entitled to an equal share in the works created through the project and the intellectual property rights subsisting in them.
 This means that each co-owner may use them without the consent of, and without accounting to, the other co-owners.
 Not only is this often unfair, but it also harms your business.

 For example, if two or more people are registered owners of a trade mark, each owner can individually use the trade mark for their own purposes.
 One might choose to use it on merchandising, another might decide to use it on a mobile app, whilst another might decide to use it on a store front.
 Not only is this confusing to the public, but multiple varied uses may mean the trade mark becomes vulnerable to cancellation for ‘genericide’ or improper use.